darasus/ai-blog/content/the-benefits-of-self-learning-for-personal-growth.md

   help you to get ahead in your career and apply new skills in the real world.
   It will also help you grow your confidence in learning new things and build your existing knowledge.
+intro: >-
+  Do you feel like you’re stuck in a rut?
+Maybe you feel like your job is just too repetitive, and there’s no room for growth.
+Or perhaps it’s just that time of year again and you’ve realized that you haven’t grown as much as hoped.
+   Self-learning is the act of continuously learning outside of a formal education or training program; it can be done on your own or in groups.
+It involves regularly reading books and articles, listening to podcasts, watching online lectures, taking online courses, or spending time with people who are knowledgeable about a subject that interests you.
+  This article will introduce you to self-learning and its benefits, how to get started with self-learning, and tips from experts on how to make the most out of this practice.
 ---

 ## What is Self-Learning?